DaltonJ-954/Python-Projects/README.md

 * [Django University](https://github.com/DaltonJ-954/Python-Projects/tree/main/DjangoUniversity)

 ## Django_Checkbook_Project
-A Python banking app that has deposit, withdrawal, view + add transactions, and create an account features that uses a multitude of modules, functions, and mwthods.
+A Python banking app that has deposit, withdrawal, view & add transactions, and create an account features that uses a multitude of modules, functions, and mwthods.

+## Django_University
+This is a school app in Python designed to create, modify, and delete college and state inputs.